simtownai/simtown/README.md

   - coffe shop
   - playground

+- movement

+  - move move action logic to movement controller

+  - when was walking to empty place near a person but it became occupied, you should initiate whole movement from scratch instead of recalculatin path

+  - rotate to somebody when talking to them

+  - writes without finishing movement

+  - smooth path recalculation when approaching smbd

+    - rm this.pathIndex = closestIndex + 1 // Smoothing the direction after recalculation

+  - not coming close enough

+  - if user went, let npc know that we left conf

 - ai

   - broadcast & listening & talking -> add check if we are in place (and also propagate the emoji updatePlayerData)